 Annual site inspections and monitoring are conducted in accordance with site-specific LTSPs and procedures established by LM to comply with license requirements.
-Each site inspection is performed to verify the integrity of visible features at the site; to identify changes or new conditions that might affect the long-term performance of the site; and to determine the need, if any, for maintenance, follow-up inspections, or corrective action in accordance with the LTSP.
+Each site inspection is performed to verify the integrity of visible features at the site; to identify changes or new conditions that might affect the long-term performance of the site; and to determine whether maintenance and follow-up inspections or corrective actions are needed in accordance with the LTSP.

 All of the sites require some degree of routine monitoring and maintenance, which can include groundwater and surface water monitoring, minor erosion control, vegetation management, fence and gate repairs, sign replacement, and minor trash removal.
-The following nonroutine activities occurred in 2020:
+The following nonroutine activities1 occurred in 2021: